Gaviota Coast: Natural environment

 The coastal waters are considered unique for the biodiversity of ocean life.
 The unusual species found here are the result of the cold water from the north meeting the warm water from the south.
 The annual migration of about 19,000 Gray whales through the Santa Barbara Channel may come as close as 100 feet from the shoreline.
 The marine environment has extensive kelp forests and wetlands serving as nursery grounds for numerous commercial fish species and important habitat for many threatened and endangered species.
-The Gaviota Creek watershed is the largest watershed along this coast and is the most important steelhead stream in Southern Santa Barbara County.
-Refugio Creek is one of the larger coastal streams along the coast and descends through a mosaic of commercial orchards, ranches, and rural residential developments and crosses under Highway 101 before flowing into the Pacific Ocean.